wp-plugins/custom-facebook-feed/README.txt

 = Can I show photos and videos in my feed? =

-This plugin only allows you to display text updates from your feed.
+This plugin only allows you to display textual updates from your feed.
 To display photos and videos in your feed you need to upgrade to the PRO version of the plugin.
 Try out a demo of the PRO version on the [Custom Facebook Feed website](http://smashballoon.com/custom-facebook-feed/demo "Custom Facebook Feed Demo"), and find out more about the PRO version [here](http://smashballoon.com/custom-facebook-feed/wordpress-plugin/ "Custom Facebook Feed PRO").

 = Can I show the comments associated with each post? =